tirimid/tirimid.net/tirimid/firstrg.md

 song to play and the player must memorise to play the notes as they come as every missed note loses points"[^7].
 Which is also quite interesting, as it demonstrates the idea of symbolically mapping certain inputs to certain pitches;
-a core tenant of charting for games like Stepmania and osu!mania, where mappers will usually try to have some sort of pitch-relevancy, as it makes for a more intuitive experience when played.
+a core tenet of charting for games like Stepmania and osu!mania, where mappers will usually try to have some sort of pitch-relevancy, as it makes for a more intuitive experience when played.